j-sieben/PIT/Doc/using_pit.md

 - `pit.trace_detailed` (40)
 - `pit.trace_all` (50)

 To make their use convenient, PIT offers dedicated `enter`- and `leave` methods for the respective trace levels, such as `pit.enter_optional` and `pit.leave_optional`.
 Please make sure that you select a matching `leave` method for the `enter` method you chose.
-This makes sure that the call stack does not get out of sync, which may happen if a method is pushed on the call stack but never popped.
+This makes sure that the call stack does not get out of sync, which may happen if a method is pushed on the call stack but never popped because of the actual trace settings.

-If you choose `pit.enter_mandatory`, parameters `p_action` and `p_module` are mandatory as well.
-Reason is that this method also sets `dbms_application_info` which in turn shows in some performance views.
+If you choose `pit.enter_mandatory`, this method also sets `dbms_application_info` which in turn is shown in some performance views.
 Therefore, `pit.enter_mandatory` also offers an optional parameter called `p_client_info` to pass in additional information that also shows up in performance views.
 Settings for `dbms_application_info` will be set in any case, no matter whether you actually trace your code or not.

 Choosing an appropriate enter method is a good practice to allow you to set your trace level easily with a context.
 As a best practice, you may mark your public methods `pit.enter_mandatory` (with the exception of helper packages probably) and the more important private methods within a package `pit.enter_optional`.
 You then have another two levels at hand to adjust when a method gets traced.